ilanhuang/Hand-tracking-menu-system-Unity/README.md

 ## Overview

 The **Hand Tracking Menu System for Unity** is a dynamic, reusable, and modular user interface (UI) designed for Unity's XR development.
-This system enables intuitive interaction with menus using hand gestures, powered by Unity's **XR Hands 1.5.0** package.
+This system enables intuitive interaction with menus using hand gestures feature from Unity's **XR Hands 1.5.0** package.

-The menu system is built using the **Finite State Design Pattern** and is compatible with Unity's **StaticHandGesture** script for gesture recognition.
-It supports animations, sound effects, and real-time fingertip tracking, offering a polished and engaging user experience.
+The menu system supports animations, sound effects, and real-time fingertip tracking.

 ---